brokenhandsio/are-we-server-yet/Content/index.md

 - Templating such as [Leaf](https://github.com/vapor/leaf) or [Plot](https://github.com/JohnSundell/Plot)
 - [Job Queues](https://github.com/vapor/queues)

+For more packages, check out the [Swift Package Index](https://swiftpackageindex.com/)

 ### Can I replace my Rails/Django/Laravel app already?

 Yes!
 Swift's most popular framework is [Vapor](https://www.vapor.codes) and was inspired by Rails and Laravel in its early days.
 It provides everything you need to create full-featured applications.
 If you want something a bit more modular then check out [Smoke](https://github.com/amzn/smoke-framework) or [Hummingbird](https://github.com/hummingbird-project/hummingbird).